Botmasher/kinship-explorer-app/README.md

 ## Contributing

 Both this UI and the embedded visualization were built as a leadup to a multimedia project on kin terms, so they won't be under active development long after that one goes live.
 Still, if you test out the app and spot ways to fix or improve it, feel free to open an issue or a pull request.
 Please do document reproducible steps for any fixes or give relevant context for any upgrades.
 I'm happy you're checking this out!

+## License

+This application is licensed by GitHub user Botmasher (Joshua R) under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The embedded game build alone `public/unity/production/` is licensed under the [LGPLv3](https://choosealicense.com/licenses/lgpl-3.0/).

+Data from specific languages are not necessarily covered by the same license.
+Read through the [SOURCES.md](./SOURCES.md) to track down their licensing and use terms.